duderstadt-lab/mars-docs/docs/image/PeakFinder.md

  <div style="text-align: center"><img  src='{{site.baseurl}}/docs/image/img/Minimum Distance.png' width='500'/></div>

+ * *Preview timeout(s)* - Maximum computing time allowed to calculate the preview of the settings.
+If the video is too large or the settings are way off the computing time could become rather significant causing a crash of the system.
+Setting this limit prevents that.
  * *Preview* - When checked ROIs will appear on all detected peaks given for the current setting.
 This is very useful for finding the correct settings that detect just enough peaks without too much background.
 This will live update as parameters are changed, such as the detection threshold.
 This is used before running the command to confirm you have the correct settings.
 This only detects peaks at the pixel level and doesn't do any fitting.
 The peak count is reported below. *Note* - the peak count reported is form the previous preview due to an UI update issue.
 Turning on and off the preview will ensure everything is up-to-date.
  * *Preview Roi* - This sets the type of roi displayed in preview mode, either circle or point.
 If circle is chosen the radius of the circle will be the Fit Radius described below.
  * *T* - Select the time point (T) to show peak finding results on in the video.